- Eileen Schuh

 “Think of the tax breaks.”

 “Roach, this is not the 1900's.
 This is decades into the third millennium.
-Where the hell are you going to find people
+Where the hell are you going to find people who will

-even believe in God.
+God.
 And besides, how are you going to come up with words that sound anything like godly wisdom?”

 Roach sank into his chair and scowled.
 “You’re no fun.”

 “Here’s a question for your deity,” Ladesque said.
 “Dear God, what was my mother’s maiden name?
-Game’s over
+Game’s over Roach.

 “Nobody would ask God what their mother’s maiden name is.”

 “Guess what?
 I just did and God couldn’t answer.
 I wonder why, you idiot.”
-She flung her chair in the vague
+She flung her chair in the vague direction of

-direction of her desk, stepped over the remnants of Porter’s monitor and stomped toward the exit.
+her desk, stepped over the remnants of Porter’s monitor and stomped toward the exit.
 I don’t belong here.

-“If you were to ever get the internet back up and running like you promised,” Roach called after her, “the program
+“If you were to ever get the internet back up and running like you promised,” Roach called after her, “the program could

-could secretly Google that maiden-name question and come up with a correct answer!”
+secretly Google that maiden-name question and come up with a correct answer!”

 “Ladesque!”
 Talon, the office director, called from three doors away.
-Ladesque glanced up at the surveillance images
+Ladesque glanced up at the surveillance images on the

-in his office.
 He jabbed at the phone on his desk.
 “A call for you!”